All Episodes

 You know, I listened to that tape that you just played, and I'm disgusted.

-Chuck Todd wants to say he's shaking.
+Chuck Todd wants to say he's shaken.

 I'm shaken.

-I'm shaken at the entire left wing media because they are responsible for dividing this nation more than anyone else in this country.
+I'm shaken at the entire left-wing media because they are responsible for dividing this nation more than anyone else in this country.

-This nation before Obama was it may not have been perfect, and yes, there was racism.
+This nation, before Obama, was, it may not have been perfect, and yes, there was racism.

-Racism, it did exist, but nothing like it is now.
+It did exist, but nothing like it is now.

 Well, you know what?